-The Baseline Evaluation form is completed at the time of enrollment in the HBRN Cohort Study, following determination that the patient meets all enrollment criteria and provides informed consent.
-The baseline visit may be completed in two visits with the second baseline visit occurring before, or at the time of, the 12 week follow-up visit.
+The Baseline Evaluation form is completed at the time of enrollment in the HBRN Pediatric Cohort Study, following determination that the patient meets all enrollment criteria and the parent/caregiver provides informed consent and the patient provides assent (if applicable).
+The baseline visit may be completed in two visits with the second visit baseline visit occurring within 12 weeks.

 This form captures information obtained from a combination of sources - patient interview, medical record review, and a physical exam.
 When information in the medical record conflicts with information provided by the patient, the medical record is normally considered to be the accurate source, although there may be instances when the information provided by the patient is more up to date or accurate.
-In this instance, the information provided by the patient by the patient may be used.
+In this instance, the information provided by the patient may be used.